Flink SQL DML¶

 Navigate a hierarchical structure in a table

-The unique table has node and ancestors representation.
-Suppose the graph represents a Procedure at the highest level, then an Operation, then a Phase and a Phase Step at the level 4.
-In the Procedures table we can have rows like:
+The table uses a node-and-ancestors representation.
+Suppose the graph represents a procedure at the highest level, then an operation, then a phase, and a phase step at level 4.
+The procedures table can have rows like:

 id, parent_ids, depth, information